 echo 8086 10d3 > /sys/bus/pci/drivers/vfio-pci/new_id

 Guest file storage

-The macOS VM’s primary storage is the passthrough Samsung 950 Pro 512GB NVMe SSD, which can be installed onto and used in Catalina with no issues.
+The macOS VM’s primary storage is the passthrough Samsung 970 Evo 1TB NVMe SSD, which can be installed onto and used in Big Sur with no issues.
 TRIM is supported and enabled automatically.

 For secondary storage, my Proxmox host exports a number of directories over the AFP network protocol using netatalk.

 Debian Stretch’s version of the netatalk package is seriously out of date (and I’ve had file corruption issues with old versions), so I installed netatalk onto Proxmox from source instead following these directions:

 ./configure --with-init-style=debian-systemd --without-libevent --without-tdb --with-cracklib --enable-krbV-uam --with-pam-confdir=/etc/pam.d --with-dbus-daemon=/usr/bin/dbus-daemon --with-dbus-sysconf-dir=/etc/dbus-1/system.d --with-tracker-pkgconfig-version=1.0

 ; Netatalk 3.x configuration file [Global] [Downloads] path = /tank/downloads rwlist = nick ; List of usernames with rw permissions on this share [LinuxISOs] path = /tank/isos rwlist = nick